中文 | English

 Myth: Being transgender is the result of bad parenting

-It is common for parents to blame themselves or feel guilty upon learning that their child is transgender, and to try and figure out what they might have done ‘wrong’ for their child to end up this way.
-However, there is no known correlation between parenting styles and gender identity, where the evidence currently points strongly towards biological – particularly hormonal – influences during pre-natal development.
+It is common for parents to blame themselves or feel guilty upon learning that their child is transgender.
+They may try and figure out what they might have done ‘wrong’ for their child to end up this way.
+However, there is no known correlation between parenting styles and gender identity, where the evidence currently points strongly towards biological – particularly hormonal – influences during prenatal development.

 Some parents worry that they were too strict in enforcing gender roles, resulting in a child that felt they had to be another gender in order to freely be themselves.
 Conversely, other parents worry that they weren’t strict enough in enforcing gender roles, resulting in a child whose gender-atypical behaviour wasn’t stamped out before it could develop into a transgender identity.
 For every parenting style, there are parents who did the exact opposite and still ended up with a transgender child.
 Trans people come from families that are conservative and liberal, religious and non-religious, rich and poor, loving and abusive, across all classes and races and cultures.